-This Interview Corner is coordinated by Dave Walden, who has spent a lifetime in computer R&D but who was a relative newcomer to TeX and friends when he started doing these interviews in 2004.
+This Interview Corner was coordinated for many years by Dave Walden, who spent a lifetime in computer R&D but who was a relative newcomer to TeX and friends when he started doing these interviews in 2004.
 Dave is a serious user of (La)TeX (see his TeX Land), but not a particularly expert user.
 He hopes these interviews are interesting to other users of TeX who are interested in knowing more about the evolution and use of TeX and friends.

 Interview subjects are chosen based on (a) seeking diversity in many dimensions, (b) recommendations from people about who should be interviewed, and (c) potential interview subjects being willing to be interviewed.
 If you'd like to suggest subjects for future interviews, or are interested in conducting interviews yourself, please contact us.

 This page also lists some other interviews, memoirs, etc. and some histories of TeX, including an extensive list of interviews, lectures, and other material by or about Don Knuth (we're not trying for completeness, though).